jiajiacisco/MerakiStudentPresence/README.md

 <br/>

 **Product Description:** <br/>
-MerakiStudetPresence makes use of Meraki APIs and telemetry data to enable univerity admins to have greater visbility into a student's activity in the univeristy campus <br/>
+MerakiStudetPresence makes use of Meraki APIs and telemetry data to enable university admins to have greater visbility into a student's activity in the univeristy campus <br/>

 **Use Cases:**
 1. **Attendance Taking** Verify if a student visited the campus on a certain date and time